 Despite U.S.-EU strides since 2001 to foster closer counterterrorism and law enforcement cooperation, and a shared commitment to do so, some challenges remain.
-Working out the mechanics of U.S.-EU police and judicial cooperation and U.S.-EU information-sharing is a key hurdle.
-Some U.S. officials doubt the utility of collaborating with EU-wide bodies given good, existing bilateral relations between U.S. law enforcement agencies - such as the FBI and CIA - and national police and intelligence
+Some U.S. officials doubt the utility of collaborating with EU-wide bodies given good